gordon-lim/sdogs-10h/README.md

 * `ATTC_FOC` is the attention focusing score on the [Attention Control Scale](https://arc.psych.wisc.edu/self-report/attention-control-scale-attc/).
 * `ATTC_SHIF` is the attention shifting score on the [Attention Control Scale](https://arc.psych.wisc.edu/self-report/attention-control-scale-attc/).

 `analysis.ipynb` - This Jupyter notebook contains our analysis to create the plots in our paper.
 We conducted a comparative analysis between data from our time-limited study and prior work, [CIFAR-10H](https://github.com/jcpeterson/cifar-10h), which did not use a time limit.
-Download `data/cifar10h-raw.csv` from [here](https://github.com/jcpeterson/cifar-10h).
+For instructions on downloading the required datasets, please refer to the <b>Required Downloads</b> section below."
 The analysis addresses the following six research questions:

 * RQ1: Does time pressure affect performance?
 * RQ2: Do annotators who spend more time have greater label certainty?